(Add your language)

 - Migrating Plugins and Themes - Contains information on how to upgrade your Plugin so it will work from version to version of WordPress

-- Function Reference - Complete PHP function reference for WordPress (version 2.1, with links to previous versions)
+- Function Reference - Complete PHP function reference for WordPress

 - Global Variables - A list of all global variables created by WordPress